neon-jungle/wagtail-annotations/README.rst

 Wagtail Annotated Image
 =======================

 Allows users to combine a Wagtail image with custom annotation data.
-Annotations are entered on the backend by clicking points on an image, annotation data is then stored with relative x,y coordinates with custom form data.
+Annotations are entered in the admin by clicking points on an image, annotation data is then stored with relative x,y coordinates with custom form data.

 .. image:: https://giant.gfycat.com/SpeedyHospitableHornet.gif